thomastkok/active-selection-of-classification-features/README.md

-# Active Classification Feature Selection (ACFS)
-Active Selection of Classification Features.
+# Active Selection of Classification Features